Akshay-patil-dav/SaaS-UI-/README.md

-## For setup use the given command ..
+## For setup use the given Step ..
 ### First create a foler and open it , then open the CMD in the folder and pest this code for downlode the git projwct file :
 ```javascript
 git clone https://github.com/Akshay-patil-dav/SaaS-UI-.git